graetz23/sharpWave/README.md

 For having a quick example, use _GNU/Linux_ having the _mono compiler_ available.
 Then try:

-**git clone https://github.com/graetz23/sharpWave.git && cd sharpWave && make run**
+**git clone https://github.com/graetz23/sharpWave.git && cd sharpWave && dotnet build**

 ### remarks
 The following functionality is available: